rachelwritingcode/cyber-aegis-python-workshop/module_02_homework/README.md

 ![](add_bot/get_client_id.png)

-- Retrieve the APPLICATION ID and store that in the .env file you created in the earlier tutorial.
-In the .env file, create a variable called CLIENT_ID and assign it to your APPLICATION ID.
-`CLIENT_ID=your_application_id`

 - Navigate to the left side of the General Information and select the OAuth2.
 Click on the URL Generator setting.
 ![](add_bot/oauth_menu.png)